 Captivar La Luz.
 Group show, Blue Star LAB Gallery, San Antonio, TX, 2010

-Accepted to be an artist in residence at Bandelier National Monument, 2015
+Artist in residence, Bandelier National Monument, 2015

 Winner, Spotlight Award, Black & White magazine Portfolio Contest, 2015

 Winner of Photolucida's 2013Critical Mass Solo Exhibition Award at Blue Sky Gallery, Portland, OR